An-n-nie/BankChurnKaggle/README.md

   * `Data_Clean_N_Prep.ipynb`: Conducts preprocessing processes like deleting duplcations, onehot encoding variables as well as scaling numerical features.
   * `ML.ipynb`: Contains functions that build various machine learning models and evaluate their performances.
   * `Bank_Churn_Final.ipynb`: Contains all the preprocessing and machine learning processes necessary to obtain results and convert them into the proper submission format.
-* `CSV_Files` folder include:
-  - `playground-series-s4e1.zip`: zipped file containing all csv files provided by the challenge
+  * `playground-series-s4e1.zip`: zipped file containing all csv files provided by the challenge
-  - `submission.csv`: Submission file created after all of the work is done.
+  * `submission.csv`: Submission file created after all of the work is done.
-  - `sample_submission.csv`: A sample of the submission format provided by the challenge.
+  * `sample_submission.csv`: A sample of the submission format provided by the challenge.
-  - `train.csv`: Train dataset provided by the challenge.
+  * `train.csv`: Train dataset provided by the challenge.
-  - `test.csv`: Test dataset provided by the challenge.
+  * `test.csv`: Test dataset provided by the challenge.

 The `Pictures` folder contains all images displayed throughout this README file.